 The mobile app is fast becoming a getaway to success for businesses and dynamic entrepreneurs.
 It allows users to engage, collaborate, and learn from customers.
-There is a phenomenal opportunity for the mobile app development services, as companies from large enterprises to small startups are seeking to provide personalized and contextual experiences for their customers.
+There is a phenomenal opportunity for mobile app development services, as companies from large enterprises to small startups are seeking to provide personalized and contextual experiences for their customers.

 Today, Android is ultimately conquering the global market share.
-The number of applications in the Google Play Store available from December 2009 to December 2019 was placed at 2.9 million apps offering Android users range applications and digital media, including music, magazines, books, film, and TV.
+The number of applications in the Google Play Store available from December 2009 to December 2019 was placed at 2.9 million apps offering Android users a range of applications and digital media, including music, magazines, books, film, and TV.

-There is a vast audience to be reached out on both iOS and Android.
-There is no perfect reply for selecting either of the platforms — but if you can’t launch to build for both platforms due to resource, time or budget constraints, consider your target market before you begin custom android app development services.
+There is a vast audience to be reached out to on both iOS and Android.
+There is no perfect reply for selecting either of the platforms — but if you can’t launch to build for both platforms due to resource, time, or budget constraints, consider your target market before you begin custom android app development services.

 If you are planning to build an Android app it is essential to consider the following aspects:

 - Monetization model

 - User demographics